 However, patience is one of the most important factors when looking to ensure a healthy relationship between your Doberman Pinscher and other pets.
 Always be patient with both animals and carefully evaluate how they’re reacting to one another.

 Pushing the pets to interact with one another earlier than they’re ready can lead to a potentially unpleasant situation.
-Doberman Pinschers have a dominant gene, and that’s how they’ll come off in most encounter with other pets.
+Doberman Pinschers have a dominant gene, and that’s how they’ll come off in most encounters with other pets.

 There’s nothing wrong with taking a step back and starting from scratch if you feel like the relationship isn’t developing correctly.